-Artistic Director Kath Wissinger is all about the bells -- she teaches handbell classes at Redeemer Classical School, directs two church groups ("Spectrum" for youth and "Gloria Dei" for adults), directs and teaches at handbell events across the country, composes handbell music and recently started her own publishing business "ringTrue."
-She regularly mentors directors and helps with start-up events, coordinates the Education Column for the National Guild's magazine "Overtones" and chairs the Chime Loan Program for Area 3 HMA.
-A former National Park Service Ranger, Kath also teaches piano in her studio in McGaheysville, VA, and makes the best granola and spaghetti sauce in the world -- about 75 quarts per year.
-Yum!
+Artistic Director Kath Wissinger is all about the bells -- in addition to directing Mosaic, she also directs "Gloria Dei" (an adult church group).
+She directs and teaches at handbell events across the country, composes a wide variety of music for handbells and runs her own publishing business "ringTrue Handbell Music."
+She regularly mentors directors, ringers and start-up events, coordinates the Handbells in Education Column for the National Guild magazine "Overtones" and chairs the Chime Loan Program for Area 3 HMA.
+She also taught handbells in the classroom to 5th-8th graders for 18 years.
+A former National Park Service Ranger, Kath also teaches piano in her studio in McGaheysville, VA, and makes the best granola, pickles and spaghetti sauce in the world!

 Joanne, one of the founding members of Mosaic, has been ringing for about 15 years.
 She is an RN by day, handbell ringer by night.
 Joanne lives in Earlysville, VA.
 She has three almost grown kids and enjoys quilting, embroidery, pina coladas and getting caught in the rain.